tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 There are two major reasons:

 1. On an average website, only a small subset of the pages is frequently requested.
 So even, if you throw away all rendered content, only a few dozen will actually be requested immediately afterwards.
 The rendering of the long tail of pages can be distributed over time, when they are actually requested.
 So actually, the load on rendering pages is not as high as you might expect.
-Of course, there are always exceptions… we will discuss some tricks how to handle equally distributed load on larger websites with empty dispatcher caches, later.
+Of course, there are always exceptions… we will discuss some tricks how to handle equally distributed loady on larger websites with empty Dispatcher caches, later.

 2. All pages are connected by the main navigation anyway.
 So almost all pages ultimately are dependent of each other.
 This means that even the smartest dependency tracker will find out what we already know: If one of the pages changes, you have to invalidate all others.

-You don't believe me?
+You don't believe?
 Let us illustrate the last point.

 We are using the same argument as in the last example with teasers referencing to a remote page's content.
-We are still on the same example with an automatically rendered Main-Navigation.
+Only now, we are using a more extreme example: An automatically rendered Main-Navigation.
 As was with the teaser, the navigation title is drawn from the linked or "remote" page as a content reference.
 The remote navigation titles are not stored in the currently rendered page.
 You should remember that the navigation is rendered on each and every page in your website.
-The title of one page is used over and over on all pages that have a main navigation.
-If you want to change a navigation title you want to do that only once on the remote page not on each and every page referencing the page.
+So, the title of one page is used over and over again on all pages that have a main navigation.
+And if you want to change a navigation title, you want to do that only once on the remote page - not on each and every page referencing the page.

-In our example, the navigation meshes all pages together by using the target page's "NavTitle" to render a name in the navigation.
-The navigation title "Iceland" is drawn from the "Iceland" page and rendered into each and every page that has a main navigation.
+So, in our example, the navigation meshes all pages together by using the target page's "NavTitle" to render a name in the navigation.
+The navigation title for "Iceland" is drawn from the "Iceland" page and rendered into each and every page that has a main navigation.

 ![Main navigation inevitably meshing content of all pages together by pulling their "NavTitles"](assets/chapter-1/nav-titles.png)
 *Main navigation inevitably meshing content of all pages together by pulling their "NavTitles"*

 If you change the NavTitle on the Iceland page from "Iceland" to "Beautiful Iceland" that title immediately changes on all other pages main menu.
-Thus the pages rendered and cached before that change become stale and need to be invalidated.
+Thus the pages rendered and cached before that change, all become stale and need to be invalidated.

 #### How Auto-Invalidation is implemented: The .stat File

 Now if you have a large site with thousands of pages, it would take quite some time to loop through all pages and physically delete them.
-During that period the dispatcher could partially serve stale content.
+During that period the Dispatcher could unintentionally serve stale content.
 Even worse, there might occur some conflicts while accessing the cache files, maybe a page is requested while it is just being deleted or a page is deleted again due to a second invalidation that happened after an immediate subsequent activation.
 Consider what a mess that would be.
 Luckily this is not what happens.
-The Dispatcher uses a clever trick.
-Instead of deleting hundreds and thousands of files, it places a simple, empty file into the root of your filesystem.
-This is called the "statfile".
+The Dispatcher uses a clever trick to avoid that: Instead of deleting hundreds and thousands of files, it places a simple, empty file into the root of your filesystem when a file is published and thus all dependend files are considered invalid.
+This file is called the "statfile".
 The statfile is an empty file - what matters about the statfile is its creation date, only.

-All files that have a creation date older than the statfile have been rendered before the last activation (and invalidation) and are considered… "invalid".
+All files in the dispatcher, that have a creation date older than the statfile, have been rendered before the last activation (and invalidation) and thus are considered "invalid".
 They still are physically present in the filesystem, but the Dispatcher ignores them.
-They are considered "stale".
+They are "stale".
 Whenever a request to a stale resource is made, the Dispatcher asks the AEM system to re-render page.
-That newly rendered page is stored in the filesystem – now with a new creation date and is fresh again.
+That newly rendered page then is stored in the filesystem – now with a new creation date and it is fresh again.

 ![Creation date of the .stat file defines which content is stale and which is fresh](assets/chapter-1/creation-date.png) *Creation date of the .stat file defines which content is stale and which is fresh*